ShahabFrddy/Boomic/README.md

 # Boomic
-a social media for gamers
+a social media for gamers .
+Collab with Alii infinit